Concepts

 has a typed validator (hostname, port, bytes,

-volume, archive, duration, or free-form text)
+volume, archive, duration, secret,

 Services